DecentralizedDerivatives/MineableOracle/README.md

 <b>The tellor oracle</b> is a decentralized oracle.
 It provides a decentralized alternative for contracts to interact with and obtain data from off-chain (aka API data).

 Tellor implements a hybrid Proof-of-work (PoW)/Proof-of-Stake (PoS) model where miners have to stake tellor tributes (tellor's native token) to be able to mine and along with the PoW solution they also provide an off-chain data point.
-The first five miners to provide the PoW and off-chain data point are rewarded: the miner with the median value is given the highest reward since that is what is used as the 'offical' value and the four miners get a lower reward that decreases the further they are from the median.
+The first five miners to provide the PoW and off-chain data point are rewarded: the miner with the median value is given the highest reward since that is what is used as the 'official' value and the four miners get a lower reward that decreases the further they are from the median.
 Once validated and processed the value is available for on-chain contracts to use.
 The value can be disputed by anyone holding tellor tributes within 10 blocks after being mined for a fee.
 After the value goes to dispute, anyone holding tributes can vote on it's validity.
-If the vote determines the value was invalid the reporting party gets awarded the miner's stake, otherwise the wrongly acused miner gets the reporting fee.
+If the vote determines the value was invalid the reporting party gets awarded the miner's stake, otherwise the wrongly accused miner gets the reporting fee.

 <p align="center">
 <img src="./public/Powo.png" width="400" height="200" alt = "How it works">
 </p>

-A deep dive in methododology is available here: [In-Depth Overview](./InDepthOverview.md)
+A deep dive in methodology is available here: [In-Depth Overview](./InDepthOverview.md)

 ### Useful links <a name="useful-links"> </a>
 High level inspiration from [EIP918 Mineable Token](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-918.md).

 Why we need a decentralized option?
-Checkout: ["Trusted third parites are security holes" ~ Nick Szabo, 2001](https://nakamotoinstitute.org/trusted-third-parties/)
+Checkout: ["Trusted third parties are security holes" ~ Nick Szabo, 2001](https://nakamotoinstitute.org/trusted-third-parties/)

 Metamask - www.metamask.io